AlEscher/pwndbg-gui/Proposal/Proposal.md

 By default `pwndbg` prints everything to the same terminal, just pushing old output out the top.
 This makes the space for the different contexts of `pwndbg` extremly limited.
 If you want to have a scrolling free experience you need to limit yourself to the screensize or adjust the terminal font-size.
-[Splitting contexts](https://github.com/pwndbg/pwndbg/blob/dev/FEATURES.md#splitting--layouting-context) using `tmux` and `splitmind` can help mitigating some headaches by allowing multiple contexts to be displayedt at the same time in different terminals, however these tools are still bound by terminal limitations.
+[Splitting contexts](https://github.com/pwndbg/pwndbg/blob/dev/FEATURES.md#splitting--layouting-context) using `tmux` and `splitmind` can help mitigating some headaches by allowing multiple contexts to be displayed at the same time in different terminals, however these tools are still bound by terminal limitations.
 Simple things such as copying multiple lines of data, viewing previous states and switching bewteen the context windows to adapt sizes of the contexts are either impossible or cumbersome.

 While `pwndbg` already simplified overused commands in gdb, there are still a lot of commands that need to be typed often and can have complex outputs like heap commands (`heap`, `bins`, etc.) or `vmmap`.
-By introducing a GUI layer ontop of `pwndbg` we can filter out, reorder and customize the gdb output fitting specific programs.
+By introducing a GUI layer ontop of `pwndbg` we can filter out, reorder and customize the gdb output.

-Having a GUI application would not only allow using all of `pwndbg`'s functionality in a simplified, more streamlined way, but also allows for advantages a typical GUI interface has like interacting with the filesystem easily or rich media support.
+Having a GUI application would not only allow using `pwndbg`'s functionality in a simplified, more streamlined way, but also allows for advantages a typical GUI interface has like interacting with the filesystem easily or rich media support.
-A GUI is also more intuitive to use, needing to remember less commands and hiding unnecessary output.
+A GUI is also more intuitive to use, having the user remember less commands and hiding unnecessary output.

 ## Existing alternatives

 There are a lot of plugins, addons and programs that try to ease the use of `gdb` or `pwndbg`.
-However most stick to the terminal approach to visualise different commands like [splitmind](https://github.com/jerdna-regeiz/splitmind), [GDB Dashboard](https://github.com/cyrus-and/gdb-dashboard) or [Hyperpwn](https://github.com/bet4it/hyperpwn).
+However most stick to the terminal approach to visualise different contexts like [splitmind](https://github.com/jerdna-regeiz/splitmind), [GDB Dashboard](https://github.com/cyrus-and/gdb-dashboard) or [Hyperpwn](https://github.com/bet4it/hyperpwn).

 We have not found a `pwndbg` specific GUI, but some standalone GUI programs for debugging with gdb like [gdbGUI](https://www.gdbgui.com/), [KDbg](https://www.kdbg.org/), or [Nemiver](https://wiki.gnome.org/Apps/Nemiver).
 However in our experience they were buggy, non intuitve and tailored more towards general debugging instead of reversing/pwning.

-Of course there are alternatives to `pwndbg` in general like [GEF](https://hugsy.github.io/gef/), however they suffer from similar issues as descibed above.
+Of course there are alternatives to `pwndbg` in general like [GEF](https://hugsy.github.io/gef/), however they suffer from similar issues as descibed above or are only integrated into more complex IDEs. ([CLion](https://www.jetbrains.com/clion/), [Eclipse](https://github.com/eclipse-cdt/), etc.)

 ## Approach